milantimalsena/milantimalsena/README.md

 ## 👨‍💻 About Me

 🎓 I'm currently pursuing a **BSc (Hons) in Computing** at **Itahari International College**, affiliated with **London Metropolitan University**.
-💡 A passionate **Full-Stack Web Developer** and **Creative Graphic Designer** with a flair for building user-centric digital solutions.
 🚀 Dedicated to continuous growth, hands-on learning, and staying at the forefront of modern technologies.
 🧠 Known for merging technical skill with creative design to craft high-impact visuals and functional web experiences.